 Sports Without Borders

-Our Sports Without Borders program unites young athletes and underprivileged children in order to promote team work, encourage athletic achievement, and inspire positive social change in the areas of education, health, and wellness.
-This program offers athletes a unique opportunity to teach skills while experiencing another culture.
+Our Sports Without Borders program unites sports enthusiasts in order to promote team work, encourage athletic achievement, and inspire positive social change in the areas of education, health, and wellness.
+This program offers a unique opportunity for cross-cultural learning.

 ISL’s veterinary teams are able to provide a variety of care ranging from public health services such as administering immunizations and facilitating spay/neuter clinics, to providing urgent veterinary care.
 From visiting farms to setting up veterinary field clinics in urban centers, our volunteers are able to gain extensive experience in a short period of time.